Fakorede/fabcodes/ck8syp9cm00380fs12jyrolnh.md

 ## Introduction

 To write your first code in any programming language, it has become a norm to start with a simple hello world program.
-In this program, I will be showing how to write a program in GO and explain all the parts of the program.
+In this post, I will be showing how to write a program in GO and explain all the parts of the program.
 Lets begin!👍🏼

 ## Program